My Calling to This Work

 Testimonials

 “Gillian Fein‘s end of life counseling was vital to me and my wife as we worked through the end stage of our 64 years together.
-As my wife’s health deteriorated, Ms. Fein wisely guided us on every issue we encountered over a period of several months.
+As my wife’s health deteriorated, Gillian wisely guided us on every issue we encountered over a period of several months.
 She shared her extensive expertise and helped our family bear inevitable feelings of loss.
 She continues to counsel me and my family during an ongoing process of healing.”

 “I met Gillian when I was overwhelmed managing the progression of my husband’s pancreatic cancer after he was released from a prolonged hospital stay.
 It is not easy to be a caretaker and navigate the numerous tentacles of the health system while making sure we have all the conversations and information needed before the announced passing of a loved one.
 Gillian helped my husband and I articulate our needs and desired directions: she had long and profound discussions with both of us before my husband was no longer able to communicate, and helped me and the children manage our feelings before and after my husband’s passing.
 Gillian was not only very helpful in managing dynamics, she was a beacon of calm and quiet with a smile warming up the room.
 Thank you for everything.”